English Language and Linguistics

-I would be happy to receive applications in the areas of sociophonetics, phonetics, laboratory phonology, sociolinguistics, and language variation and change, laboratory phonology, and accent variation, as well as projects that make use of the Phonetics Lab facilities.
+I would be happy to receive applications in the areas of phonetics, sociophonetics, sociolinguistics, language variation and change, laboratory phonology, and accent variation, as well as projects that make use of the Phonetics Lab facilities.
 I am also happy to co-supervise research on aspects of speech processing.

-I joined Lancaster as Lecturer in 2012.
-I'm a member of†Lancaster University Phonetics Lab†and the†Language Variation and Change Research Group.
+I joined Lancaster as Lecturer in Sociophonetics in 2012.
+I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group.
 I'm also a member of the NCUB's 50 Under 30 Network.
 Visit my personal website for further information and downloads.